spine-examples/Pingh/README.md

 - Supports Do Not Disturb mode.

 The application stores the current settings and session data in the application folder within the user data directory.
-The app settings are device-specific, meaning they remain unchanged when the account is switched.
+The app settings are linked to the user who configured them, and they update accordingly when the account changes.

 ## Tech